xenoQui/ECE3300-AlarmClockProject/README.md

 Within each folder, the code is uploaded as v1, v2, v3... for each major change.
 This allows us to keep track of changes and differentiate working code with broken code.

-Read [changelog.md](https://github.com/Synergy5761/ECE3300-AlarmClockProject/blob/main/Changelog.md) for an overview of all version information.

 ## Uploading Code

 From the Vivado project folder, upload the content within the sources folder.